shafiuzzaman-md/ersp-harness-generation/vishva/README.md

  klee_assume(structCharVoid != NULL);
  klee_assert(sizeof(*structCharVoid) <= sizeof(structCharVoid->charFirst));

+Then Run KLEE and you get an ASSERTION.err

 This error means KLEE executed the hard-coded path and saw the memmove function attempt to write data outside the bounds of the malloc'd heap buffer, which is a critical heap-based buffer overflow.